 These are common specifications for modular belt conveyor systems.
 Final values depend on your product, layout, and environment.
 The goal is to define what matters early, so your conveyor performs properly and doesn’t become “that thing everyone complains about” on the factory floor when modular conveyors are running at full duty cycle.

 We engineer modular belt conveyor systems for industries where hygiene, repeatability, and system reliability are non-negotiable.
 We exclude the mining sector from this page entirely.
+For the sectors below, modular conveyors are commonly used because they simplify cleaning, offer stable transfers, and support predictable accumulation.

 Conveyor Supplies Africa supports modular belt conveyor projects across South Africa and multiple African markets.
 For cross-border supply, we support documentation and logistics for exports where required.
+Whether you need a complete build or spares for existing modular conveyors, we can route the enquiry correctly.

 Browse the full country list and request supply support for your region.